-I cannot understate how much I love 5th edition Dungeons & Dragons.
-Of all of the tabletop RPGs that I’ve played it has been a constant in my gaming life since it launched in 2014.
-A gold standard of what I personally want and enjoy in role-playing games.
+Of all of the tabletop RPGs that I’ve played, 5th edition Dungeons & Dragons has been a constant in my gaming life since it launched in 2014.
+I consider it a gold standard of what I personally want and enjoy in role-playing games.
 Especially after the slog that was 4th edition.
-All in all, it’s a very, very good time to be a D&D fan.

 The campaign setting of Ravenloft and the vampire lord, Count Strahd von Zarovich, have been a constant since the very first edition of Dungeons & Dragons.
 Released in 2016, Curse of Strahd is an adaptation of the original Ravenloft adventure.
 Everything kicks off when the party is unknowingly trapped in Barovia, a cursed land surrounded by an impenetrable wall of fog where everyone lives in a constant state of despair.